-Veterans are eligible for a full tuition waiver for general fund courses (fees not included and summer session and winter intersession courses are not covered) if they were
+Veterans are eligible for a full tuition waiver for general fund courses (fees not included and summer session and winter intersession courses are not covered) if they were:

 - a. honorably released from the service; - b. in active duty (at least 90 days) during specific periods of conflict, on active duty while engaged in combat, or a combat support role during peace-keeping missions.
-Please see the Office of Minority Programs to see if you qualify.
+Please see the Veterans Affairs advisor in the Financial Aid Office to see if you qualify.
 (The Office of the State Attorney General has recently ruled that active duty, in this context, does not include active duty for training purposes, i.e., attending basic and related training, annual training and attendance at military schools.
 Therefore, while waivers for national guardspersons are otherwise covered by express statutory provisions, service in time of war for reservists requires actual mobilization for service in the military other than for training purposes, i.e., to perform a military job or function.)

-In order to assure the uninterrupted flow of monthly VA benefits, Veterans must certify their on-going class attendance by logging in once a month in Room 127 in the Lowe Building.
+In order to assure the uninterrupted flow of monthly VA benefits, Veterans must certify their on-going class attendance by logging in once a month in Room L-131g in the Lowe Building.
 Failure to do so requires the college to promptly notify the Veterans Administration of non-attendance.
 This action will result in a termination of a student's benefits.
 Veterans are responsible for satisfactory pursuit of the courses in which they register and for notifying the Veterans' Office of any withdrawals from courses.
-For more information, please contact the Office of Minority Student Programs at 647-6334.
+For more information, please contact the Financial Aid Office at 647-6334.